PriyankaDey06/PriyankaDey06/README.md

 </div>

 ---
-🌱 About Me
+## 🌱 About Me

-🎓 3rd Semester BCA student at Techno College Hooghly (2025 – 2029)
+🎓 3rd Semester BCA student at Techno College Hooghly (2025–2029)

-💻 Currently learning web development, building small projects to practice every concept 🎨 I like clean structure, soft colour palettes, and UI that feels obvious to use 📍 West Bengal, India
+💻 Currently learning web development and building small projects to practice every concept.

+🎨 I like clean structure, soft colour palettes, and UI that feels obvious to use.

+📍 West Bengal, India

-⚡ Fun fact: I fell in love with the web the day I changed a background colour and watched the whole page transform
+⚡ **Fun fact:** I fell in love with the web the day I changed a background colour and watched the whole page transform.
 ---
 ## 🧠 Currently Learning